 A delicious, healthy and filling salad that combines the crunchy texture of vegetables with a creamy flavor of chipotle dressing.
 I made it with my Sweet Potato TVP Chili, but you can use the leftovers of any vegan chili you might have on hand.

-- 2 cups of Sweet Potato and TVP Chili, prepared ahead of time (or use any other chili recipe)
+- 2 cups of Sweet Potato and TVP Chili, prepared ahead of time (see Notes below)

 - 2-3 cups mixed chopped salad greens (lettuce, spinach, kale, etc)

 - 2 cups chopped vegetables of choice: bell peppers, red onions, tomatoes, avocado, etc.

 - 2-3 Tbsp chopped herbs: cilantro, parsley, chives, scallions, etc.

 - ½ to 2/3 cup hand-crushed vegan tortilla chips (I used Garden of Eatin’ Blue Corn Chips – organic, but not oil-free FYI)

 - 1 ½ Tbsp vegan mayonnaise (see tips above)

 - 1 tsp adobo sauce, from a can of chipotle chiles you may have used to make the TVP Chili

 - Dash of chili powder (optional, for a smokier flavor)

 - Arrange rinsed and chopped salad greens between two large bowls.
 Top them with equally split amounts of chopped vegetables and herbs.